What is the Waterways Survey?

 What is the survey method?

-You will be assigned a 1km stretch of waterway that is within 10km of the your home address.
-We recommend that you visit this stretch during the day (with the landowner’s permission if it is on private land) to assess the site for safety.
+You will be assigned a 1km stretch of waterway that is within 10km of the your home address or your preferred survey area.
+We highly recommend that you visit this stretch during the day (with the landowner’s permission if it is on private land) to assess the site for safety.
+Please undertake a Risk Assessment (form will be sent by email) prior to completing the night-time survey.
 On two evenings in August you will survey this stretch of waterway (with a survey partner), using a torch and a bat detector.
 All you need to do is count Daubenton’s bat activity using the bat detector and torchlight at ten points (4 minutes per survey spot) along the 1km stretch.
 Volunteers will then fill out Survey Results Sheets and return them, along with a map of their 1km transect, to BCIreland for processing.
 You will receive a report on how your participation contributed to this All Ireland Monitoring Programme.

 Does it take long?

 No!
-The survey takes on average one to one and half hours, although you will have to visit the site in advance to make sure it is suitable for the survey.
+The survey takes approximately 60 to 80 minutes, although you will have to visit the site in advance to make sure it is suitable for the survey.
 A Daytime visit is really important to familiarise yourself with the transect.

 What if my 1km stretch is not suitable?